If you have been living in a cave for the last 75 years and missed the work of management guru, Peter F. Drucker, here is your chance to catch up.

 He lauds nonprofits as the best-run organizations in the country because they have to be.
 Groups like the Girl Scouts, the Red Cross, and United Way maintain an effective global presence without paying their people any money.

-He makes the distinction between efficiency and effectiveness; doing things well, versus doing the right thing.
+He makes the distinction between efficiency and effectiveness, doing things right, versus doing the right things.

-Anyone who manages any business of whatever size, from a Fortune 500 company to a single individual banging away on a PC at home, will benefit from reading this book.
+Anyone who manages a business, from a Fortune 500 company to a single individual banging away on a PC at home, will benefit from reading this book.

-It forces you to take a look at your own operation with a fresh set of eyes.
+It forces you to take a look at your own operation with fresh eyes.
 It even advises on how to manage one’s own time, from dispensing with unnecessary meetings to minimizing paperwork and bureaucracy.

 Drucker moved to California during the seventies, where he set up one of the early MBA programs for Claremont College.

 He died in 2005 at the age of 96.
-To obtain preferential pricing from Amazon for this insightful book, please click here.
+To order this insightful book from Amazon, please click here.